NCBPFluffyBear/SpeedClicker/README.md

 # SpeedClicker
 ###### By PhadingFuzzy, Made for bryantandpat
+To Download: Go to releases (https://github.com/NCBPFluffyBear/SpeedClicker/releases) and click SpeedClicker.exe to download.
+It is recommended that you move it to desktop.
+Open SpeedClicker.exe to get started!
 ## Controls:
 - Toggle SpeedClicker: `Alt` + Backtick ( \` )
 - Exit SpeedClicker: `Shift` + Backtick ( \` )